-Akin Gump states that “Of the products tested thus far that indicated a specific amount of CBD, almost 55 percent contained a CBD level that differed from the labeling by more than 20 percent.
+Akin Gump stated that “Of the products tested thus far that indicated a specific amount of CBD, almost 55 percent contained a CBD level that differed from the labeling by more than 20 percent.
 Just under half of the products tested contained THC or a related compound.
 Hemp products must contain no more than 0.3 percent THC to avoid potentially facing scrutiny for containing marijuana, which remains an illegal substance under federal law.”

 The testing has currently been put on hold due to the coronavirus, however, the FDA plans a more comprehensive study in the near future.

 One example of the warnings the FDA is sending to CBD manufacturers is a letter sent to The Dragon Tree Apothecary.
 The warning letter stated the CBD company is in violation for using false claims on their product labels and website.

 “Based on the inspection and a review of your product labels and your websites, we have identified serious violations of the Federal Food, Drug, and Cosmetic Act (the Act) and applicable regulations,” the FDA said in the letter.

 It goes on to say, “…the claims on your company’s product labels and websites establish that your products are drugs under section 201(g)(1) of the Act [21 U.S.C. § 321(g)(1)] because they are intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease and/or intended to affect the structure or function of the body.”